particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - Webhooks will continue to function.
 - Cloud API endpoints remain unchanged.
 - Product access tokens issued before the change will continue to work.
-- Customers such two-legged shadow customers will continue to work with the same access tokens.
+- Customer claiming, typically used with Wi-Fi devices, will continue to work with the same access tokens.

 **Device claiming is not affected by moving products into an organization.**